top of page

 Member of the British Association for Counselling and Psychotherapy

-For a long time, I did everything I could to avoid what I was feeling.
-I distracted myself, shut down difficult thoughts, pushed emotions aside, and kept my distance from situations – and people – that stirred anything uncomfortable.
+For a long time, I did everything I could to avoid unpleansant feelings.
+I distracted myself, shut down difficult thoughts, pushed emotions aside, and kept my distance from situations, and people, that stirred anything uncomfortable.
 It gave the illusion of control, but underneath, the same patterns kept returning.
 I’d feel OK for a while, then find myself right back where I started.

-Eventually, through my own experience in therapy, things began to shift.
-I came to see that avoiding discomfort only narrowed my life.
-The more I tried to suppress what was difficult, the more I lost touch – not just with others, but with myself.
-Even the idea of real connection felt uneasy, almost threatening.
+Eventually, through my own experience in therapy, things began to change.
+I came to see that avoiding discomfort narrowed my life.
+The more I tried to suppress what was difficult, the more I lost touch, not just with others, but with myself.

-Therapy really helped me, and it’s why I continue to prioritise my own therapy to this day.
-As a therapist, I believe it’s vital to do the same work I invite others into – to stay present, reflective, and honest with myself.
-Because when we turn towards what we’ve been avoiding, something begins to open.
-And that’s often where real change starts.
+Therapy helped me, and it’s why I continue to prioritise my own therapy.
+As a therapist, I believe it’s important to engage in the same process I invite others into, staying present, reflective, and honest with myself.
+When we begin to turn towards what we’ve been avoiding, something begins to open, and that’s often where meaningful change begins.

 Where we hurt is where we care